Composite Bonding is a discreet and effective way of keeping your teeth healthy by resolving numerous oral problems you may have.

-After an initial consultation confirming suitability for this procedure and that the rest of the mouth is healthy, the treatment appointment/s can be arranged.
+After an initial consultation confirming suitability for this procedure and that the rest of the mouth is healthy, treatment appointments can be arranged.

 The tooth surface is prepared with a gel.
-The bonding agent and tooth coloured material is then applied to the tooth’s surface, shaped and sculpted to create the desired effect.
+The bonding agent and tooth-colored material is then applied to the tooth’s surface, shaped, and sculpted to create the desired effect.
 The material is set in layers with a blue light.
 Finally, the composite is polished to achieve a high shine.
 Subsequent appointments are arranged for further polishing and minor modifications as needed.